 If your baby is settling into a pattern of not eating, he may need more help.
 If he is losing or not gaining weight, appears dehydrated, or is regressing to the bottle and not regaining interest in eating, then it’s time to see the doctor.

-Common Reasons Babies Won’t Eat
+5 Reasons Your Baby Won’t Eat

 I’ve seen many babies who won’t eat in my career as a pediatric nutritionist.
 Often, by the time I see them, they are in a pattern of not eating and their growth is faltering.